Dick Shawn: Death

 On April 17, 1987, during a performance at University of California, San Diego's Mandeville Hall, Shawn suffered a heart attack and collapsed face-down on the stage.
-The audience initially assumed that it was part of his act; but after he had remained motionless on the stage for several minutes, a stage hand examined him and asked if a physician was present.
+The audience initially assumed that it was part of his act.
+After he had remained motionless for several minutes, a stage hand examined him and asked if a physician was present.

 After CPR had been initiated, the audience was asked to leave the auditorium.
-Most in attendance remained, still assuming that it was all part of Shawn's act and only began leaving after paramedics arrived.
+Most in attendance remained, assuming that it was part of Shawn's act, and only began leaving after paramedics arrived.
 A notice in the following day's San Diego Union newspaper announced that Shawn had died during the performance at the age of 63.
 Shawn was interred at Hillside Memorial Park, a Jewish cemetery in Culver City, California.

 Legacy

 Jim Knipfel claims that Andy Kaufman was inspired by Shawn.

 Actor Matthew Glave portrayed Shawn in Leave 'Em Laughing, a short film surrounding his final moments.